How to Sell a House As-Is in Ohio

 What is ‘as is’ condition in real estate?

 “As-is” is a type of home sale where it’s understood that no improvements will be made to the property.
-When selling a house, as-is, the seller is choosing not to entertain requests from buyers to complete repairs or provide a credit for fixes.
+When selling a house as-is, the seller is choosing not to entertain requests from buyers to complete repairs or provide a credit for fixes.

-An as-is sale may also indicate that the functionality and longevity of certain components of the home, such as a stove on its last legs or an older roof, is not guaranteed.
+An as-is sale may also indicate that the functionality and longevity of certain home components, such as a stove on its last legs or an older roof, are not guaranteed.

 When selling a house as-is, the general condition of the property should already be accounted for in the purchase price of the home to the best of the seller’s knowledge.